Synchronization and its slow decay in noisy oscillators with simplicial interactions: Analysis for stationary state

-We now construct a theory to understand the synchronization and desynchronization processes.
-For analytical tractability, we consider a continuum limit $N \to \infty$.
-Specifically, the number of oscillators having the phase within $(\theta, \theta+d\theta)$ is described by $N P(\theta, t) d\theta$, where $P(\theta, t)$ is the probability density function.
+We now establish a theory for understanding the synchronization and desynchronization processes.
+We consider a continuum limit $N \to \infty$ for analytical tractability.
+Specifically, the number of oscillators with a phase within $(\theta, \theta+d\theta)$ is described by $N P(\theta, t) d\theta$, where $P(\theta, t)$ is a probability density function.
+We start with the self-consistency approach to identify the steady states of the system.
 The order parameters are redefined as

 The Fokker--Planck equation equivalent to the Langevin equation \eqref{eq: model 1-1} is